lcarnegie/final_paper/README.md

 ## Overview

 This paper investigates how fluctuations in the United States' Gross Domestic Product affected the danceability of music produced by American artists.
+We investigate 50 years of album and GDP data.

 ## File Structure